Nando's: New Zealand

+In New Zealand, Nando’s sources its chicken from SPCA Certified free-range farms.
+However, animal welfare organisation Animals Aotearoa has raised concerns that these chickens are selectively bred to grow abnormally fast, causing chronic pain, lameness, and difficulty accessing food and water.
+Some reportedly suffer respiratory issues and organ failure within weeks of hatching.

+The organisation advocates for the Better Chicken Commitment (BCC), which Nando’s UK and Ireland have adopted, but Nando’s New Zealand has not, meaning unnaturally fast-growing breeds—and associated welfare issues—remain in use.

 United Kingdom

 Nando's opened its first restaurants within the United Kingdom, in 1992, in the west London suburbs of Ealing and Earls Court, initially focusing on takeaway food.
 The UK arm, owned by the Enthoven family via a private equity company, struggled until chairman Dick Enthoven put his son Robert in control.
-The focus then moved from takeaways to a mixed service (counter ordering and table service) model.
-This decision was taken after Nando's partnered with Harrison, a world-renowned branding and design agency.
+The focus then moved from takeaways to a mixed-service (counter ordering and table service) model.

+This decision was taken after Nando's partnered with Harrison, a branding and design agency.
 They also advised Nando's to design each restaurant individually so no two restaurants were the same, a brand characteristic of the chain.
 Nando's expanded in the UK in 1993.
-The company now employs around 8,000 staff in the UK and as of 2013 had over 280 branches, with some sixty serving food conforming with Islamic dietary laws.
+In 2013, the company employed around 8,000 staff in the UK and had over 280 branches, with about 60 serving food conforming with Islamic dietary laws.